Active passive accounting account example. What types of accounting accounts are there? Closing balance of active liability account

 Account 71 “Settlements with accountable persons”

-Account 99 "Profit and loss"
+Account 99 “Profits and losses”

 Table of passive accounts